intel-analytics/BigDL-2.x/pyzoo/zoo/examples/textclassification/README.md

 ## Download or install Analytics Zoo:
 You can choose either to install analytics-zoo via __pip__ or __download the prebuilt package__.

-- Install from pip.
-You can follow the installation steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-from-pip) and the running instructions [here](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-after-pip-install).
+- Follow the installation instructions and steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-from-pip) to install from pip. .
-This example can only be run in __local__ mode after pip install.
-Note that in this case you don't need to care about the Spark environment as `pyspark` will automatically be installed.
+Note that in this case This example can only be run in __local__ mode and you don't need to care about the Spark environment as `pyspark` will automatically be installed.

-- Follow the steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-without-pip) to download the prebuilt package directly.
+- Follow the steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-without-pip) to download the prebuilt package and configure cluster dependencies if necessary.
 Note that in this case you need to download and prepare the Spark environment by yourself.